 This trend towards embodied cognition is great stuff.
 This is where milliseconds matter.
 This is the level that Bonnie and I were working at when we saved the Phone Company all of those big bucks.
 It is a level that is little-explored for its implications for human-computer interaction (HCI) or its implications for cognitive theory generally.
 My current research is delving into an issue that lies at the heart of views of embodied cognition; namely, resource allocation.
 We find that the cognitive control system is not biased to favor perceptual-motor over cognitive costs.
 Rather, at the 1/3 to 3 sec level of embodiment, the allocation of cognitive, perceptual, and motor resources is based on cost-benefit tradeoffs measured in time (see Gray, Sims, Fu, & Schoelles, 2006).

 In much of my research, we proceed by building simulated task environments (Gray 2002).
 Simulated task environments may be as complex as a flight simulator or may be as simple as a VCR (Gray, 2000).
-We build such environments because:
+In recent years, we have begun studying the real-time, immediate behavior, cognitive skills required by video games such as Tetris® and Space Fortress.
+Our switch to video games has been driven by the realization that the college population at Rensselaer consists of many people who are experts or even extreme experts at such tasks.
+This helps us to avoid the paradox of the laboratory researcher; namely, the conundrum that:

 Simulated task environment allow us to get at just the right level of complexity to push the embodied cognition agenda.